Meg Wheatley

-Margaret "Meg" Wheatley (born 1944) is an American writer, teacher, speaker, and management consultant who works to create organizations and communities worthy of human habitation.
-She draws from many disciplines: organizational behavior, chaos theory, living systems science, ancient spiritual traditions, history, sociology, and anthropology.
+Margaret "Meg" Wheatley (born 1944) is an American writer, teacher, speaker, and management consultant, known for her 1992 book Leadership and the New Science: Discovering Order in a Chaotic World, a notable work in the field of systems theory.

-Early life and education
+Personal life and education

-Born in Yonkers, New York, in 1944, to an English father who was a mechanic running a foreign car service and a Jewish-American mother, Wheatley grew up in the New York City area.
-Her grandmother, Irma Lindheim, was a well-known activist, writer, and fund-raiser for the creation of the state of Israel.
-Lindheim lived in the kibbutz Mishmar HaEmek, frequently visiting her family in the U.S. She was Wheatley’s primary guide and role model.
+Born in Yonkers, New York, in 1944, to an English father and a Jewish-American mother, Wheatley grew up in the New York City area.
+Her grandmother, Irma Lindheim, was a well-known activist, writer, and fundraiser for the creation of the state of Israel.
+Lindheim lived in the kibbutz Mishmar HaEmek, frequently visiting her family in the U.S, and greatly influenced the young Wheatley.

 Wheatley graduated from Lincoln High School (Yonkers, New York), in 1962.
 She completed her baccalaureate degree in 1966 at the University of Rochester, where she majored in English and history, and spent her junior year abroad at the University College London.

 From 1966–1968, Wheatley served in the Peace Corps in Cholla Namdo Province, Korea, teaching high school English.
 She returned from Korea via the Trans-Siberian Railroad, and recalled she and her travelling companion were assumed to be CIA agents in the Peace Corps, and were called "thugs wearing peace masks."

 Advised by Neil Postman, Wheatley received her M.A. in communications and systems thinking from New York University.
-She moved to the Boston, Massachusetts, area when she was 30 years old to earn her Ed.D. in administration, planning, and social policy at Harvard Graduate School of Education.
+She moved to the Boston, Massachusetts, area aged 30, to study for an Ed.D. in administration, planning, and social policy at Harvard Graduate School of Education.
 Her dissertation was titled Equal Employment Opportunity Awareness Training: the Influence of Theories of Attitude Change and Adult Learning in the Corporate Setting.

-In 1977, while completing her doctoral work at Harvard, Wheatley married a widower who had five children aged five to sixteen.
-They added two more children together for a total of six boys and one girl.
-They divorced in 1992.
-As of 2020, there are 23 grandchildren and six great-grandchildren.
-Most of the family lives in Utah, where Wheatley has resided since 1989.
+Wheatley married in 1977, while completing doctoral work at Harvard, but got divorced in 1992.
+As of 2020, she had six children, 23 grandchildren and six great-grandchildren.
+She has resided in Utah since 1989, close to most of her family.

+Wheatley has an interest in Eastern spiritual practices and studied under the late Namkhai Norbu.